andreasphil/design-system/README.md

 - 🔥 Embraces semantic HTML to make native elements look great out of the box, without classes
 - 😎 Small set of utilities for additional states and convenience
-- 🐛 Tiny footprint with no runtime dependencies or build step required
+- 🐛 Tiny (<6kb min+gzip) footprint with no runtime dependencies or build step required
 - 🌈 Automatic color system that reduces time spent fiddling with color palettes
 - 🪗 Fully responsive